-- (1) Fixed-wing aircraft: 300 ft MSD. - (2) Rotary-wing aircraft: 100 ft MSD.
+(1) Fixed-wing aircraft: 300 ft MSD.
+(2) Rotary-wing aircraft: 100 ft MSD.

-- d.
+d.
 Rotary-wing and VSTOL aircraft.
-Rotary-wing and VSTOL aircraft may operate below the above MSDs during hovering and transition manoeuvres. - e.
+Rotary-wing and VSTOL aircraft may operate below the above MSDs during hovering and transition manoeuvres.

+e.
 Manoeuvre After Take-Off.
 Once safely airborne and not below 50 ft MSD throughout the manoeuvre, the pilot may commence a turn away from the crowd line to capture the appropriate Display Line.
 Angles of bank up to 60° should be used and a positive climbing vector should be maintained throughout the manoeuvre.
 The pilot should achieve the following criteria:

-- (1) On crossing the appropriate display line.
-Be at or above 100 ft MSD. - (2) When 180° displaced from the take-off direction.
+(1) On crossing the appropriate display line.
+Be at or above 100 ft MSD.
+(2) When 180° displaced from the take-off direction.
 Be at or above 300 ft MSD.

-48. Non-Display Flypast Minima.
+51. Non-Display Flypast Minima.
 Aviation Duty Holders and AM(MF) should specify minimum heights for Flypasts not conducted as part of an Air Display.
 These heights should be dependent upon the aircraft type, aircrew experience and location of event.
 However, they should not be less than the MSD specified below:

-- a.
-Singleton Only - Straight and Level Flypast - Up to max 20° angle of bank:
+a.
+Singleton Only - ►◀ Flypast - Up to max 20° angle of bank:

-- (1) Fixed wing aircraft: 250 ft MSD.

-- (2) Rotary wing aircraft: 100 ft MSD.
+(1) Fixed wing aircraft: 250 ft MSD.
+(2) Rotary wing aircraft: 100 ft MSD.

-- b.
-Formation Flypast - Straight and Level Flypast - Up to max 20° angle of bank:
+b.
+Formation Flypast - ►◀ Flypast - Up to max 20° angle of bank:

-- (1) Fixed wing aircraft: 500 ft MSD.

-- (2) Rotary wing aircraft: 250 ft MSD.
+(1) Fixed wing aircraft: 500 ft MSD.
+(2) Rotary wing aircraft: 250 ft MSD.

-c.
-Congested Areas.
+52. Congested Areas.
 Approval for Flypasts below 2000 ft MSD over towns and congested areas detailed in the UK Low Flying Handbook (UKMLFHB) should be obtained in advance by the Aviation Duty Holder or AM(MF).
-All flypasts over London, within the Specified Area (as detailed UKMLFHB), require the prior permission of ACAS; requests for such permission should be forwarded through the Aviation Duty Holder or AM(MF) to MOD Air Staff (Lower Airspace) (CAS-AS LFOS OC@mod.uk, 01780 417184).
+All flypasts over London, within the Specified Area (as detailed UKMLFHB), require the prior permission of ►Assistant Chief of the Air Staff◀ (ACAS); requests for such permission should be forwarded through the Aviation Duty Holder or AM(MF) to MOD Air Staff at ►ACAS-PSO@mod.uk◀.

-49. Weather Minima.
+53. Weather Minima.
 The Aviation Duty Holder or AM(MF) should stipulate the minimum weather conditions for displays by aircraft under their command.
 The limitations given below are absolute minima: